eemilhaa/walkability-analysis/README.md

 In this post I will analyze urban walkability with two different approaches.
 First, I will focus on the structure of a street network by simply calculating intersection densities.
 Then, with a bit more complex approach, I will run a city-wide routing analysis to find out how different points of interest can be accessed on foot within an urban area.

 All the analyses are done with OpenStreetMap (OSM) data, using the OSMnx, pandana and geopandas python packages.
+Visualizations are a mix of QGIS and python's matplotlib.
 While in this post I mainly analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.

+<br/><br/>

 ### 1. OSMnx, graphs and intersection counts